MatzeB/texdoclet/README.markdown

 TexDoclet
 =========

-This is a javadoc doclet - a plugin for the javadoc tool (http://java.sun.com/j2se/javadoc/).
+This is a javadoc doclet - a plugin for the [javadoc tool](http://java.sun.com/j2se/javadoc/).
 This doclet produces output suitable to be included into LaTeX documents.
-This version is based on TexDoclet at https://texdoclet.dev.java.net/ but alot was changed and rewritten to have layout separated from content and having cleaner sourcecode.
+This version is based on [TexDoclet](https://texdoclet.dev.java.net/) with big parts of the code rewritten and changed to support a separation from content and layout.
+The sourcecode is also cleaner than the original.

 Features
 --------